iDaN5x/dev-env/README.md

 ## Install JetBrains Products
 - Install the jetbrains toolbox with brew as demonstrated above.
 - Launch the toolbox and install desired tools.

-## Setup Windows 11 in Parallels
-Start Parallels and follow instructions.

 ## Install Paste
 Install the application through AppStore.